 How long we hold your data

-We will retain your data until such time as you remove your consent.
-You can manage your consent settings for communications, notifications and messages via the Manage Consent page on the platform - https://consult.fingal.ie/en/
+We will retain your data until such time as required by legislation or, where there is no legislative requirement, until you remove your consent.
+You can manage your consent settings for communications, notifications and messages via the Manage Consent page on the platform – https://consult.fingal.ie/user/consent.

 Storage of your information, international data transfers and security